outlier-tushar/Object-Finder/README.md

 The app allows Android devices to search nearby Beacons and estimate distances.

 Since there is no default library provided by Google to detect iBeacons, I've used
-<a href="https://github.com/AltBeacon/android-beacon-library"> AltBeacon </a> library developed by <a href="https://github.com/davidgyoung"> davidyoung</a> to detect and interact with nearby Beacons.
+<a href="https://github.com/AltBeacon/android-beacon-library">AltBeacon</a> library developed by <a href="https://github.com/davidgyoung"> davidyoung</a> to detect and interact with nearby Beacons.

 <h4>Screenshots</h4>
 <table style="width:100%">